Celiac Disease and Women’s Health

 If you have struggled with fertility difficulties, ask your doctor to be tested for celiac disease.
 It is well-known that it is best to catch celiac disease as early as possible since the diagnosis and treatment can significantly improve a person’s overall well-being.

 Blood tests are the first step in a diagnosis of celiac disease.
-Your doctor should order one or more of a series of blood tests to measure the body’s response to gluten.
+Your doctor should order blood tests to measure the body’s response to gluten.

 Currently, recommended tests include: